Urban Forest Volunteers

 Do you already know about us?

 People choose to volunteer for a variety of reasons.
 For some it offers the chance to give something back to their community or make a difference to the people around them.
-For others it provides an opportunity to develop new skills or build on existing experience and knowledge.
+For others it provides a great opportunity to develop new skills, or build on their existing experience and knowledge.

 We don’t charge a membership fee for any categories, but we do distinguish between our volunteers and paid staff to provide support services.
 Broadly, there are two categories of BTP membership: